Weighted linearization of vector fields via a formal Moser trick: Introduction

 \subsection{Main results}

 Algaba--Garc\'{i}a--Reyes' characterization of weighted linearizability differs from the other linearization theorems discussed in Section \ref{subsec:background} in that it is not expressed in terms of eigenvalues, which are straightforward to compute in principle.
-Our goal is to give an eigenvalue-based condition that implies weighted linearizability, akin to the non-resonance condition of Poincar\'{e}'s and Sternberg's linearization theorems.
-For a given weighting, our \emph{weighted non-resonance} condition is more permissive than the usual non-resonance condition.
-The compromise is that weighted linear approximations need not be linear in the usual sense; nevertheless, one has more control over the non-linear terms that appear compared to the Poincar\'{e}--Dulac theorem, as the non-linearities must be ``weighted-linear'', and one is free to choose the weighting to their advantage.
+Our goal is to give an eigenvalue-based sufficient condition akin to the non-resonance condition of Poincar\'{e}'s and Sternberg's linearization theorems.
+This \emph{weighted non-resonance} condition is more flexible than the Poincar\'{e}--Sternberg condition and implies weighted linearizability; the compromise is that weighted linear approximations need not be linear in the usual sense.
+Nevertheless, one has more control over the non-linear terms that can appear compared to the Poincar\'{e}--Dulac theorem, as any remaining non-linearities must be ``weighted-linear''.
+Moreover, one can choose the weighting to their advantage, and sometimes by doing so one obtains weighted linear approximations that \emph{are} linear in the usual sense, as is the case for the vector field \eqref{eq:weighted-euler-like-example} with the weighting $w = (1, 2)$.

 By combining the main results of this paper, we offer the following weighted generalization of the Poincar\'{e} and Sternberg linearization theorems.